pbnath/kubernetes-the-hard-way/docs/03-client-tools.md

 ## Access all VMs

-Here we create an SSH key pair for the `vagrant` user who we are logged in as.
-We will copy the public key of this pair to the other control and both workers to permit us to use password-less SSH (and SCP) go get from `controlplane01` to these other nodes in the context of the `vagrant` user which exists on all nodes.
+Here we create an SSH key pair for the user who we are logged in as (this is `vagrant` on VirtualBox, `ubuntu` on Apple Silicon).
+We will copy the public key of this pair to the other controlplane and both workers to permit us to use password-less SSH (and SCP) go get from `controlplane01` to these other nodes in the context of the user which exists on all nodes.

 Generate SSH key pair on `controlplane01` node: